EMPLOYMENT MEDIATION/ WORKPLACE INVESTIGATIONS/ FACILIATED DIALOGUES/ WORKPLACE TRAINING **213-584-2050*

 A prompt investigation is paramount to ensuring a safe and productive working environment for your employees as well as minimizing potential exposure for ongoing prohibited actions.
 When an employer receives an employee complaint, it is imperative to commence an investigation into the claims immediately.

-Attorney Lindsey Wagner provides prompt and efficient third party neutral investigation services for employers as well as for executives.
+Moxie Mediation provides prompt and efficient third party neutral investigation services for employers as well as for executives.

 Services include third party neutral investigations for the following: